timsilber/recipe_japanese-curry/README.md

 ![add carrots](assets/add-carrots.png)

 <hr>
-Potatoes and carrots are generally done when the tip of a paring knife can be inserted into the center of the vegetable with little resistance, but I usually just take a bit out of one when I think it's ready.
+ℹ️ Potatoes and carrots are generally done when the tip of a paring knife can be inserted into the center of the vegetable with little resistance, but I usually just take a bit out of one when I think it's ready.
 <hr>

 8. Turn off heat